-There’s nothing like curling up with a good book and being taken away to exotic far-off lands, other worlds and daring adventures.
-Reading helps children develop a better vocabulary, improve their knowledge and understanding of the world, and ultimately perform better in a school setting.
+There’s nothing like curling up with a good book and being taken away to exotic far-off lands, other worlds, and daring adventures.
+Reading helps children develop a better vocabulary, improve their knowledge and understanding of the world, and ultimately perform better at school.
 Some studies have even shown that daily reading can be a better predictor of a child’s success in school than their economic background.

-There are many ways you can foster your child’s love of reading.
+You can foster your child’s love of reading in many ways.
 From an early age, you can read aloud to your child or simply describe pictures in a book.
-You can also make sure that your kids have access to books, whether at home or at their local library.
+You can also make sure your kids have access to books, whether at home or their local library.
 You can also lead by example, showing your kids that reading is an enjoyable pastime that’s important no matter your age.

 One great way to encourage your kids to read daily is to create a cozy, quiet space they can use just for reading.
 Start by setting up a small, inviting reading nook in your home and make time for your kids during the day so they can use it.

-The perfect reading space can be as simple or as elaborate as you and your kids like, but there are a few basic things it must have.
-Here are the top 3 must-haves for creating a fun and cozy child’s reading corner or nook.
+The perfect reading space can be as simple or elaborate as you and your kids like, but there are a few basic things it should have.
+Here are the top three must-haves for creating a fun and cozy child’s reading nook or corner.

 Start by finding the right space in your home to create your reading nook.
-You want to make sure that it’s quiet and somewhat secluded from the hustle and bustle of the house.
-The child’s bedroom or playroom is typically a good spot, but you might find other hidden spaces in your home that could be great spots of reading.
+You want to make sure it’s quiet and somewhat secluded from the rest of the house.
+The child’s bedroom or playroom is typically a good spot, but you might find other hidden spaces in your home that could be great places for reading.

-Remember, you don’t need a lot of space; in fact the more cozy the space the better.
-Many wonderfully creating reading nooks for kids are in converted closets, unused spaces under the stairs, teepees, tents and hanging canopies, and small corners of rooms.
+Remember, you don’t need a lot of space; in fact, the cozier the space, the better.
+Many wonderfully creative reading nooks for kids are in converted closets, unused spaces under the stairs, teepees, tents and hanging canopies, and small corners of rooms.

-One thing to pay attention to though is to make sure that the space has plenty of light.
+One thing to pay attention to, though, is making sure the space has plenty of light.
 Natural light is best, so a spot by any window is always great.
 But you can also get creative with lighting and make it part of your reading nook décor.

-You want your kiddos to snuggle in with a good book, relax and get lost in reading.
-The best way to do that is to make sure their space is comfortable and cozy for long periods of time.
+You want your kiddos to snuggle in with a good book, relax, and get lost in reading, and the best way to do that is to make sure their space is comfortable and cozy.

 You really don’t need much.
-A couple of pillows, a soft blanket and a bean bag chair or a backrest cushion should do the trick.
+A couple of pillows, a soft blanket, and a bean bag chair, an upholstered chair, or a backrest cushion should do the trick.
 You probably already have most (if not all) of these things around the house already.
-All you have to do now is to simply carve out a space in your home to put them all together.
+All you have to do now is simply carve out a space in your home to put them all together.

 Get your kids involved and ask them what would make a comfortable and cozy reading corner for them.
 Adding something they find relaxing and enjoyable will make their reading nook a place they want to spend time in.

-You can also get creative and hang a swing or hammock chair from the ceiling, create a comfy window seat, or layer on furry rugs, floor cushions, comfy poufs, and lots and lots of pillows to make the space as comfortable as possible.
+You can also get creative and hang a swing or hammock chair from the ceiling, create a comfy window seat, or layer on area rugs, floor pillows, comfy poufs, and lots of smaller throw pillows to make the space as comfortable as possible.

-Adding a fun and unique element to your reading nook will make your kids want to spend time in this space.
+Adding fun and unique ideas to your reading nook will make your kids want to spend time in this space.
 Hang some twinkling lights from the ceiling.
-Add a picture, a sign or other wall decor your kids might like.
-Add a small table where they can put their drinks and snacks down.
+Add a picture, a sign, or other wall decor your kids might like, as well as a small table on which they can set their drinks and snacks.

-If you want to make the reading nook more special, consider adding a personalized touch, like a custom throw pillow, blanket or wall art with their name, favorite colors, characters or designs they love, and more.
+If you want to make the reading nook more special, consider adding a personalized touch, such as a custom throw pillow, blanket, or wall art with their name, favorite colors, characters, or designs they love.

 You can hang narrow book shelves or even picture ledges to display the books.
 Or simply make the books stand up on a book shelf and change out the collection periodically.
-Baskets and totes also work great for kids’ book storage and make cleaning up a breeze.
+Bookends are an option, too.
+Baskets, boxes, and totes also work great for kids’ book storage and make cleaning up a breeze.

 You can also take advantage of the vertical wall space to create an enticing book display for your little ones.
 Picture ledges work great just for this.

-If you really want to wow your kids, build a reading nook in an unexpected space, like an old armoire, a tree house or a boat.
-Add some wonder and whimsy to your design, make it special, make it magical.
+If you really want to wow your kids, build a reading nook in an unexpected space, such as an old armoire, a tree house, or a boat.
+Add some wonder and whimsy to your design — make it special and magical.